cloudify-cosmo/docs.getcloudify.org/content/plugins/docker.md

   * 2.7.x

 {{% gsNote title="Notes on Docker installation" %}}
-  * The Docker plugin will not install Docker on your host.
-You need to either use a host with Docker already installed, or you need to install Docker on it.
+  * The Docker plugin does not install Docker on your host.
+You must either use a host with Docker already installed, or install Dit.
-  * As part of the Docker installation, you should make sure that the user agent, such as ubuntu, is added to the docker group.
+  * As part of the Docker installation, make sure that the user agent (such as Ubuntu), is added to the docker group.
 {{% /gsNote %}}

 # Compatibility